 The Components of Workplace Experience

-- Office Design: This includes the physical layout of an office, the way that space is allocated and utilized, and the facilities and amenities a company has.
+This includes the physical layout of an office, the way that space is allocated and utilized, and the facilities and amenities a company has.

-Ideally, these three aspects should work in harmony to create an ecosystem where each employee does their best work.
+Ideally, these aspects should work in harmony to create an ecosystem where each employee does their best work.
 The goal is to improve recruitment, retention, and overall productivity.

 By integrating the components of workplace experience into organizational culture, leaders can effectively empower employees to do their best work.

-How can you cultivate and communicate office culture when everyone is not in the same place at the same time?
+Hybrid environments can make it difficult to control the workplace experience.
+How can you cultivate an optimal environment and communicate office culture when everyone is not in the same place at the same time?

 Making connections between the workplace and the home is challenging and requires coordination across the entire organization.
-This work often means coordinating information and resources in real-time across multiple teams.
+This work often means coordinating information and human resources in real-time across multiple teams.

 Fortunately, there are plenty of strategies for leadership teams that want to create an enhanced workplace experience for their employees.
-These techniques include:

-- Dedicating Resources: Company culture shouldn’t be an afterthought.
+Company culture shouldn’t be an afterthought.
 Some businesses are adding a dedicated workplace experience manager to their staff to coordinate efforts among the facilities, HR, and IT teams.

-- Foster Relationships: Remote employees may feel disconnected, especially if other members of their team are working together in person.
+Remote employees may feel disconnected, especially if other members of their team are working together in person.
 Be sure to set aside time to get everyone on the same page and foster a sense of teamwork.
 Make time for one-on-one check-ins, too, so each employee has the support they need to do great work.

 Hybrid work is not a detriment to a positive workplace experience.
 Rather, it may be a big factor in promoting staff satisfaction.
 Giving employees the flexibility to work at home or in the office, depending on their needs, provides autonomy and communicates that their managers trust them.

-Using Workplace Experience Tech
+Using Workplace Experience Technology

 For a workplace experience manager to succeed, they need the right tools.
 Many hybrid workplaces are turning to office management software like Robin that allows staff members to find and reserve workspaces for when they are in the office.

 Adding a workplace experience app to a suite of office technology also makes it easy for companies to visualize how they use their physical space, integrate shared calendars, and send announcements to both remote and onsite employees.